vkernel/vmware-scripts/terraform/NSX/NSX-Security-Framework/USAGE.md

 ### Application Policy

 The application policy defines allowed traffic between specific application components.
-You can specify traffic flows using two methods:
+You can specify traffic flows using three methods:

 #### Method 1: Using ports and protocol